 Native advertising, or content marketing, is not done by journalists in our group.
 In Eesti Meedia, we have the so-called commercial verticals which were separated from the Postimees editorial team at the beginning of this year.
-Travel, entertainment and health content Figure 2: Breakdown of Eesti Meedia group's revenues in 2016 and 2017 is separate to regular [journalistic] content.
+Travel, entertainment and health content is separate to regular [journalistic] content.
 This part of the market will grow.